gnarlyhaze/Kali-Update-Script/README.md

 # Created by Nathan Clifford for Fleming College CSI Students

 # Usage Instructions:
-Copy this file to a location on your system (ie. ~/Desktop), ensuring that the file extension is .sh, cd ~/Desktop,
+Copy this file to a location on your system (ie. ~/Desktop), ensuring that the file extension is .sh

+cd ~/Desktop

-chmod u+x Update.sh,
+chmod u+x Update.sh

 sudo ./Update.sh

 # Description: